Cardinals vs. Brewers Player Props Betting Odds

 Santana Stats

-- Santana heads into this matchup looking to extend his four-game hit streak.
-During his last five outings he is batting .381 with two doubles, a home run, a walk and six RBI.
+- Santana heads into this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .381 with two doubles, a home run, a walk and six RBI.

 Santana Recent Games